Consignment: Sell merchandise belonging to others for a share of sales proceeds.

-Go to the Layaways on the Main Menu to view Open, Closed, Expiring and Past-Due Layaways.
+Go to the Layaways to view Open, Closed, Expiring and Past-Due Layaways.
 Make selections.
 Results will appear in the Main Table in BCSS.

 Other Layaway Reports

-Reports here may be printed, or they may be viewed on screen in the BCSS Main Table.
+Reports here may be printed, or they may be viewed on screen in the Table.
 (See Reports for how to create Reports.)

 Opening the New-Sale Screen for the first time each day applies aged-inventory discounts (which is why with large databases it appears that the program is 'thinking').
-On networks, on the main PC, run discounts manually each day (under Sales on the Main Menu) and turn Automatic Discounts off on network POS stations.
+On networks, on the main PC, run discounts manually each day (under Sales above) and turn Automatic Discounts off on network POS stations.

 Use the 'View Item Picture' button on the Sales Invoice Screen to view an image of the item being sold (to verify that price tags have not been switched).